nephics/linger/README.md

 # Linger

-*-- Message queue and pubsub service with HTTP API*
+*-- Message queue and pub-sub service with HTTP API*

 ## About

-The [linger](https://github.com/nephics/linger) package provides the Linger server, which is a message queue and pubsub service with a REST HTTP API.
+The [linger](https://github.com/nephics/linger) package provides the Linger server, which is a message queue and pub-sub service with a REST HTTP API.

 The message queue distributes messages in channels from publishers to consumers.
 The message queue can be used in situations where a work queue is needed, e.g., for running time-consuming tasks asynchronously.

-The pubsub (publish-subscribe) functionality distribute messages from publishers to subscribers (both fan-in and fan-out).
+The pub-sub (publish-subscribe) service distribute messages from publishers to subscribers (both fan-in and fan-out).
 It can be used in situations where message notification is needed, e.g., for delivering status updates, or change notifications.

-The Linger server is implemented in Python 3 using a non-blocking, single-threaded [Tornado web server](http://www.tornadoweb.org/).
+The HTTP API server is implemented in Python 3 using a non-blocking, single-threaded [Tornado web server](http://www.tornadoweb.org/).

-The code and documentation is licensed under the Apache License v2.0, see more in the LICENSE file.

-## Overview

-### Message queue
+## Message queue

 Linger provides a message queue where messages are added by producers, and made available to consumers.